Header Banner

-How To: Make Filipino buttered puto (dessert)
+How to Make Filipino buttered puto (dessert)

 Puto is pronounced "poo too" in most Filipino dialects.
 There are many ways to make it as there are many variations.
 From family to family, they taste similar even if the recipes vary.